-COC or the cycle of concentration is a abbreviation or term used when talking about cooling water.
-This value specifies how often the fresh water is used, before it is blown down or bleed off from the cooling tower.
+What is COC meaning?COC or the Cycles Of Concentration is an abbreviation, used when talking about cooling water or cooling tower water.
+The COC specifies, how often a fresh water added into the loop, can be used or pumped around, before the water has to blown down or bleed off from the cooling tower.

 In detail this means, in a open cooling water system there are usually cooling towers and consumers, such as heat exchangers or similar.
 The cooling water is circulated all the time.

 So assumed the feed water has 100 TDS and the cooling water in the loop has 400 TDS, the COC will be 4.